ricvrdv/Minishell/README.md

 Syntax Check

-    -It detects unclosed quotes, misplaced pipes/redirections, usage of unsuppported operators (&& and ||);
+    It detects unclosed quotes, misplaced pipes/redirections, usage of unsuppported operators (&& and ||);
-    -Reports error message and avoid running on unecessary inputs.
+    Reports error message and avoid running on unecessary inputs.

 Tokenization